 We're very excited to be hosting our annual "Holiday Spectacular" at Washington University's 560 Music Center on December 20!
 We're planning on lots of special guests and surprises — oh and we're releasing a new holiday album.
 Should be fun.

 You can stay in the loop about upcoming shows and releases from The 442s by visiting their website: the442s.com

 On Thursday, September 29, we welcomed 200 people to the Dennis & Judith Jones Visitor and Education Center to celebrate the completion of The 442s' residency with a free concert.
 The band played several songs, including the new music created from their time in the Park.
 We were thrilled to invite the public to experience the culmination of the group's residency, which included their new composition as well as a series of accompanying videos created by Five Owls Productions documenting the interactions between the band and Park visitors during their musical pop-ups in June.
-Thanks to our friends at Urban Chestnut Brewing Company for providing complimentary beer at this event!
+Thanks to Urban Chestnut Brewing Company for providing complimentary beer at this event!